austin-smith/fusion-bridge/README.md

 Next.js can run server-side code in two different environments:

 -   **Node.js Runtime (Default):** The standard Node.js environment, providing access to all Node.js APIs and the full npm ecosystem.
 Services requiring direct OS interaction (like file system access via `fs` or raw TCP sockets) must run here.
 Our MQTT service and its dependencies run in this runtime.
 -   **Edge Runtime:** A lightweight JavaScript runtime based on Web APIs, designed for speed and to run close to the user (often in CDN edge locations).
 It has limitations, notably lacking access to native Node.js modules like `fs`, `net`, or `child_process`.
 While primarily used for Middleware or specific API routes in production, the **Next.js development server (`pnpm dev`) attempts to compile instrumentation code for *both* runtimes**.
-This is why the `fs` module error occurred specifically during development – the Edge compilation path encountered a Node.js-only dependency.

 The split instrumentation setup (`instrumentation.ts` and `instrumentation.node.ts`) uses a runtime check (`process.env.NEXT_RUNTIME`) to ensure that code relying on Node.js APIs (like the MQTT client which uses `bindings` and indirectly `fs`) is *only* imported and executed when the application is definitively running in the Node.js runtime.
 This prevents the Edge compilation pass during development from trying to resolve Node-specific modules it cannot handle.